Aedes aegypti FAQs

 The Alameda County Mosquito Abatement District performs year-round mosquito surveillance and control activities throughout Alameda County.

-As of October 2025, the District has found numerous adults and larval Aedes aegypti mosquitoes in Livermore, Pleasanton, and Fremont.
+As of November 2025, the District has found numerous adults and larval Aedes aegypti mosquitoes in Livermore, Pleasanton, Fremont and Dublin.
 Residents can expect to see District staff conduct:

 - Mosquito control and/or